A Pass to Poison

 A spokeswoman for Keystone, Vicki Granado, said in a written statement, “We continually strive to operate our facilities in the safest and most responsible manner possible and we remain in constant contact with the appropriate regulatory agencies.
 Safety is our top priority; the safety of our employees, the safety of those who live and work in the area and the safety of the environment.”

-Even when the TCEQ does fine companies, environmental and watchdog groups, lawyers and clean air advocates say the penalties are far below what the law allows and aren’t close to being in proportion to the companies’ profits and the potential public health impacts of the unauthorized emissions.
+Even when the TCEQ does fine companies, environmental and watchdog groups and clean air advocates say the penalties are far below what the law allows and aren’t close to being in proportion to the companies’ profits and the potential public health impacts of the unauthorized emissions.

 The companies, they say, save huge amounts of money by delaying maintenance and upgrades that would’ve prevented the emissions in the first place.
 And knowing the state probably won’t do anything about them means they have no incentive to do so.